KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 ## V. D-H Parametric Table of Articulated Manipulator<a name="parametric-table"></a>

-The Denavit-Hartenberg (D-H) parameters are used to describe the kinematic properties of robotic manipulators.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Denavit-Hartenberg (D-H) parameters are used to describe the kinematic properties of robotic manipulators.
 They provide a standardized method for defining the coordinate frames and transformations between adjacent links in a manipulator.

 ### D-H Notation